xrzhuang/mapsapi/README.md

 :rocket: We're using a different "starter-pack."
 This one is called **create react app** and it's used by front end developers to quickly create a complete react development environemnt.
 Though our starter pack is great, this one has a few more things we're going to need.

 The next step is to install the google maps react library so we can use google maps within our react app!
+This is a wrapper that uses the Google Maps API and it makes it compatable with react projects.
 We do this by running `yarn add google-maps-react`

 Since we're using an API, we need to fetch an API key, just like we did for the Youtube API in Short Assignment 4.
 To do this you should head to http://console.developers.google.com